US Open champion and runner-up with trophies representing tennis player salaries and Grand Slam prize money disparity

 That sounds helpful until you realize top players have annual expenses of $200,000+.
 So if you’re ranked 80th and get injured for six months, you might get $200,000 in injury protection but you’ve already spent $150,000 on travel and coaches before the injury hit.

 NFL players have guaranteed contracts.
 NBA players have injury clauses.
-Tennis players?
-They’re on their own.
+Tennis players are on their own.

 The fundamental difference between tennis and team sports comes down to one concept: collective bargaining.